-We do not allow all kinds of episode compilation.
+We do not allow all kinds of professionally released episode compilations.
 The type of compilation that are allowed are, for example, random episodes put together into a "movie" (e.g. a Halloween or Christmas themed compilation).
-However, seasons split into volumes or parts are not allowed.
+However, seasons methodically split into volumes or parts are not allowed.

 The runtime must be added for each translation.

 Only the original runtime since we don't support multiples versions for the moment.